chengo011/temp_interpolation/README.md

 Preparation includes:

-1. Parse timestamps, sort them stably, and handle duplicates by keeping the first record.
+1. Parse timestamps, sort them stably and handle duplicates by keeping the first record.
 2. Check ten-minute intervals and insert NaN rows for missing timestamps.
-3. Mark non-finite and physically implausible values as NaN, including `-9999` wind values.
+3. Mark non-finite and physically implausible values as NaN including `-9999` wind values.
-4. Split chronologically: training 2009–2014, validation 2015, and test 2016.
+4. Split chronologically: training 2009–2014, validation 2015 and test 2016.
 5. Identify a shared set of complete windows and save fixed comparison gaps.

 The source file contains a final observation on January 1, 2017.
 This falls outside the configured periods.
 Originally missing values are **not** interpolated before the experiment.
-Window eligibility is checked using all allowed sensors and the largest context, including for shorter contexts and the temperature-only model.
+Window eligibility is checked using all allowed sensors and the largest context including for shorter contexts and the temperature-only model.
 This keeps the comparison cases identical.

 The original timestamps have no explicit time zone.
 Their time labels are